huynd2210/Hippodrome/README.md

 - The web interface automatically replaces spaces with 'x' in board representations
 - Solution paths are stored as semicolon-separated board states
 - Since there are only 1 available space, and no captures are allowed, this means that the queen functions identically as kings.
 Thus we treat queens as kings in order to reduce the total amount of board configurations down to just 415k.

+## 🔄 Recent Updates

+- **Binary encoding**: Implemented compact binary format for 85-90% size reduction
+- **Unified frontend**: Single Flask app supporting both binary and database backends
+- **Cloud deployment**: Optimized for Render, Heroku, and other cloud platforms
+- **Performance**: Faster loading with in-memory binary indexing
+- **Cleanup**: Removed redundant files and organized utilities

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.